-Insights to guide next steps — from the most comprehensive miscarriage test
+Insights to guide next steps

 For more than ten years, Anora has been used to determine whether a chromosomal abnormality was the likely cause of a miscarriage.
 Results can help explain why a miscarriage occurred and, possibly, whether your patient is at increased risk for a chromosomal abnormality in a future pregnancy.
 For many patients, this knowledge can help ease their emotional burden and inform reproductive decisions moving forward.

 Anora miscarriage test can detect:

 Deletions and duplications > 5 Mb and down to 1 Mb if clinically significant

 Uniparental disomy (UPD)

 SNP-based technology with Parental SupportTM delivers more

 Identifies parental origin of chromosomal abnormalities to inform reproductive and post-pregnancy care

 Anora is the only miscarriage test with Natera’s Parental Support bioinformatics technology, which identifies parental origin of chromosomal abnormalities.1 Parental origin is important for triploidy and UPD, as paternal origin can indicate the need for maternal medical care and management post pregnancy loss.
 Additionally, Anora has the ability to rule out maternal cell contamination with a single test.
 This ability is important for identifying whether a normal female result is fetal DNA and not maternal DNA, helping to avoid a costly work-up.
 A parental blood or buccal sample must be submitted to confirm parental origin of chromosomal abnormalities.

 Detects partial and complete molar pregnancies, which require medical follow-up